 Every family has a budget.

 This budget is based on how much income you bring in and how much in monthly expenses goes out.
 Some expenses are fixed, such as rent, mortgage, utilities and credit payments.
 Others are flexible expenses that can vary from month to month.
 Flexible expenses include food, clothing, transportation, household expenses, and entertainment.

 Gas is a flexible expense, so therefore can be counterbalanced with another flexible expense.

 A few years back, when gas prices were spiking, I decided to take another look at my flexible expenses.

 I started with my family grocery bill.
-According to the U.S. Department of Labor, a family of four spends an average $700 per month on food.
-Even though my family was already below the national average at $150 per week, I decided that this was the easiest place to cut.
+According to the U.S. Department of Labor, a family of four spends an average $1000 per month on food.
+Even though my family was already below the national average, I decided that this was the easiest place to cut.
 By dedicating 1 hour each week I was able to easily trim my family food budget by 30%.